 Introduction to the Guide

-This guide was initially put together as a project of two advanced legal research courses taught by the Tarlton Law Library in 2011.
+This guide was initially put together as a project of two advanced legal research courses in 2011.

-This guide provides a general overview of the resources one uses in conducting legal research, laid out in the rough order in which one uses them - start with secondary sources before moving on to primary sources.
+This guide provides a general overview of the resources one uses in conducting legal research, in rough chronological order of use - start with secondary sources before moving on to primary sources.